-A Canadian VPN provider created by two tech industry giants - that exactly what we’ll be talking about in this TunnelBear review.
-Although not as popular as many other VPNs in the market, TunnelBear seems like the more and more frequent odd choice.
+A Canadian VPN provider created by two tech industry giants - that’s exactly what we’ll be talking about in this TunnelBear review.
+Although not as popular as many other VPNs on the market, TunnelBear seems like the more and more frequent odd choice.

 Well, I decided to find out why that’s the case, and I’m going to share the answers with you - all in the following TunnelBear VPN review.

 TL;DR: TunnelBear, being the underdog of the industry, still provides some cool features for people who are looking into VPNs.
 Although it lacks in the speed and some feature department (doesn’t support Netflix), it makes up with its good track record when it comes to security.

 - 1.1.
 AES 256 - The Best Data Encryption Around

 - 1.4.
 Which information does the Tunnel Bear VPN collect?